spmpl-pl/ztm/README.md

 ### Example commands:

- - `ztm getstopid -n "Centrum"` - gets valid Stop Group IDs for a give Stop Group Name.
+ - `ztm getstop -n "Centrum"` - gets Stop defails for a give Stop Group Name.
+ - `ztm getstop -i 7006` - gets Stop details for a give Stop Group Name.
  - `ztm getlines -i 7013 -s 01` - gets lines for a given Stop Group ID and Stop ID.
+ - `ztm getlines -n "Metro Politechnika -s 01` - gets lines for a given Stop Group Name and Stop ID.
  - `ztm getschedule -i 7013 -s 01 -l 525` - gets schedule for a given Stop Group ID, Stop ID and Line.
  - `ztm getroute -l 255` - gets all routes for a given Line.
  - `ztm getgpstram -l 1` - show all trams for a given line with GPS locations.